Skip to nav Skip to content

 Endometrial cancer is the sixth most common cancer in women and the most common of the female reproductive organs.
 It affects mainly post-menopausal women, and its incidence is rising, with over 400,000 new cases per year worldwide.
 As these diagnoses increase by 1-3% each year, there’s an unmet need for new first-line treatments for the nearly 80% of patients with advanced recurring disease who are mismatch repair proficient (pMMR), in which there is a normal expression of mismatch repair (MMR) proteins.

-A recent breakthrough in first-line treatment for endometrial cancer is the use of immunotherapy in combination with chemotherapy as a first-line treatment in patients with primary advanced or recurrent endometrial cancer.
+Recent breakthroughs in first-line treatment for endometrial cancer involve the use of targeted immunotherapies in combination with chemotherapy as first-line treatments in patients with primary advanced or recurrent endometrial cancer.

 Dr. Hye Sook Chon

-Dr. Hye Sook Chon, a gynecologic oncologist at Moffitt Cancer Center, was one of the trial’s many investigators and authors, exploring the benefits of immunotherapy on Moffitt endometrial cancer patients.
+Dr. Hye Sook Chon, a gynecologic oncologist at Moffitt Cancer Center, was one of many investigators and authors of the clinical trials that explored the benefits of immunotherapy on endometrial cancer patients and led to these new FDA approvals.

 DUO-E is the first phase III trial to explore the benefits of the combination of immunotherapy and PARP inhibition in patients with endometrial cancer.
 The results encourage further exploration of PARP inhibitor maintenance therapy in specific subsets of the disease, such as pMMR and PD-L1-positive patients.
 They also show promise of innovative new treatment approaches for patients with advanced forms of this disease.